leahnagy/blackjack_game/README.md

 ### Design
-The project consists of an automatic Blackjack game that includes setting up a new game, playing the game, stopping the game, and displaying the results using pep8 code style guidelines.
-Three separate strategies will be explored.
+The project consists of an automatic Blackjack game that includes setting up a new game, playing the game, stopping the game, and displaying the results.
+Three separate strategies will be explored - a conventional strategy (hit when score is less than 16), a heavy hitting strategy (hit when score is less than 18), and a safe strategy (hit only when score is less than 11).

 ### Data
 After playing 10,000 complete rounds of Blackjack per strategy, the results will be organized into a Pandas DataFrame for analysis and interpretation.